• Care Home

 Overall inspection

-Earl’s Lodge Care Home is a residential care home providing personal care and support to up to 52 people.
-The service provides support to older people some of whom are living with dementia.
+Earls Lodge Care Home is a residential care home providing accommodation for is a residential care home providing personal care to up to 52 people with care and support needs.
+The service provides support to older people, people with a physical disability and people living with dementia.
+At the time of our inspection there were 47 people using the service.
 The home is registered to provide residential and nursing care.
-However, the provider has taken the decision not to admit people with nursing care needs.
-At the time of our inspection there were 48 people living in the home.
+However, the provider has taken the decision not to admit people with nursing care needs at present.

 People's experience of using this service and what we found

-Staff were kind and caring and people told us that there were enough staff on duty to meet their needs.
-People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.
+People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests.
+Staff worked within the principles of the MCA and sought people's consent before providing personal care and assistance.
+Staff supported people to make their own decisions about their care.

 Why we inspected